patsoong/CS506FinalProject/README.md

 **`data/processed/team_season_features_v2_clean-2.csv`**
 served as the input for modeling experiments, enabling models like Logistic Regression and XGBoost to identify patterns correlated with championship success.

+### Why We Needed to Feature Engineer the Dataset

+The original Kaggle dataset provides raw counts and percentages, but championship prediction requires interpreting team performance relative to the league, not just in isolation.

+For example:
+- A team scoring 110 points per game means very different things in 1990 versus 2020 because league scoring environments changed dramatically.
+- Raw rebound totals don’t reflect pace differences or whether the team actually controlled possession better than its opponents.
+- Strength of schedule (SOS) and net rating require calculations across entire seasons, not single games.

+This step dramatically improved the quality of signals available to the models.

 ---

-## Principal Component Analysis (PCA)

-We used PCA to reduce feature redundancy and multicollinearity among performance metrics.
-Since many basketball stats are correlated (e.g., points, assists, rebounds), PCA transformed them into uncorrelated components that preserve most of the variance.

-**Implementation details:**
-- Preserved **90% of total variance**
-- Represented each team-season as a single row
-- Produced principal components as weighted mixtures of original stats

-This reduced dataset simplified analysis while preserving the structure of team performance.

----

 # Final Project Additions: Post-Midterm Modeling & Results

 ## Roadmap From Midterm → Final Project
-After completing the midterm work—which focused on data cleaning, feature engineering, PCA, exploratory visualizations, and baseline logistic regression—we expanded the project to include six advanced models, new season-relative features, more realistic temporal evaluation, and ranking-based performance metrics.
+After completing the midterm work—which focused on data cleaning, feature engineering, exploratory visualizations, and baseline logistic regression—we expanded the project to include six advanced models, new season-relative features, more realistic temporal evaluation, and ranking-based performance metrics.
 These additions move the project from “proof of concept” into a full championship forecasting system, allowing us to evaluate predictions for unseen future seasons and generate full-league rankings for 2026 and beyond.

 ### Why Temporal Splitting Was Required (Train ≤2015 → Test ≥2016)